Updated April 2026

 Can I insure a DIY tiny home?

 Insuring a DIY tiny home can be challenging.
-Many insurers require that building work meets the NZ Building Code and has appropriate building consent.
+Many insurers require that building work meets the National Construction Code and has appropriate council approval.
 If your DIY tiny home has been built to code and certified, some providers may cover it.
-Having a registered builder or engineer sign off on the work, and keeping all compliance certificates, can improve your chances of getting cover.
+Having a licensed builder or engineer inspect and certify the work, and keeping all compliance documentation, can improve your chances of getting cover.

 Need Help Insuring Your Tiny Home?

-Compare providers above, or use our estimate tool to get an indicative premium range for your tiny home.
-Contact insurers directly for a formal quote.
+Compare providers above, or contact a specialist broker to get cover for your tiny home.
+Reach out to insurers directly for a formal quote.